uivlis/conditional-tokens/source/pm-trading-db.md

 # Configuration Parameters
 In the project you will find some configuration templates for different environments.
 These are in `config/settings/`:
-* `base.py` As the name says, it's the base of all the config parameters, has the common configurations and the default values.
+* `base.py` As the name says, it's the base of all the config parameters.
+It has the common configurations and the default values.
 * `ganache.py` You should use this config when testing with [ganache-cli](https://github.com/trufflesuite/ganache-cli) running `ganache-cli -d`.
 * `production.py` Disables the debug settings and is oriented to be use on mainnet (or a testnet for running an olympia tournament).
-* `rinkeby.py` Has configured the default addresses for rinkeby and also for one of the Olympia tournaments [Gnosis run](https://blog.gnosis.pm/announcing-gnosis-olympia-dappcon-edition-be44643a046e), as an example.
+* `rinkeby.py` Has configured the default addresses for rinkeby and also for one of the Olympia tournaments [Gnosis ran](https://blog.gnosis.pm/announcing-gnosis-olympia-dappcon-edition-be44643a046e) as an example.
 * `test.py` Used by tests.

 Here you have a list of all the possible parameters you can set as ENV parameter (not all configs allows to override by ENV).